awsdocs/amazon-athena-user-guide/doc_source/json.md

 ## Hive JSON SerDe<a name="hivejson"></a>

-The Hive JSON SerDe is used to process JSON documents, most commonly events\.
+The Hive JSON SerDe is used to process JSON data, most commonly events\.
 These events are represented as blocks of JSON\-encoded text separated by a new line\.

-You can also use the Hive JSON SerDe to parse more complex JSON documents with nested structures\.
+You can also use the Hive JSON SerDe to parse more complex JSON\-encoded data with nested structures\.
 However, this requires having a matching DDL representing the complex data types\.
 See [Example: Deserializing Nested JSON](#nested-json-serde-example)\.

 This SerDe has a useful property you can specify when creating tables in Athena, to help deal with inconsistencies in the data:
 +  `'ignore.malformed.json'` if set to `TRUE`, lets you skip malformed JSON syntax\.